Parent-Child Assistance Program (PCAP)

 - PCAP manual including chapter describing what is required to implement PCAP

-- PowerPoint presentation to introduce PCAP to potential providers
+- PowerPoint presentation to introduce PCAP to community members and potential providers

 There are fidelity measures for Parent-Child Assistance Program (PCAP) as listed below: